mohbadar/afwallet/aw-accounting/README.md

-### Service Template of Anar Framework
+### Service Template of ePayFrame

-It is used to develop services for Anar framework.
+It is used to develop services for ePayFrame.

 #### Multitenancy